Eligibility for homelessness and allocation of social housing: other persons from abroad

 New additions to classes of persons subject to immigration control who are eligible for assistance

-Two new classes of persons have been added to the classes of persons subject to immigration control who are eligible for homelessness assistance as set out in the first article in this series (see May 2024 Legal Action 10).
+Legal Action 10).
 The changes are made by the Allocation of Housing and Homelessness (Eligibility) (England) and Persons Subject to Immigration Control (Housing Authority Accommodation and Homelessness) (Amendment) Regulations 2024 SI No 647 and come into force on 7 June 2024, 21 days after they were laid before parliament on 17 May 2024.

-Class S – persons who have indefinite leave to enter under Immigration Rules Appendix Victim of Domestic Abuse , being victims of transnational marriage abandonment.
+•Class S – persons who have indefinite leave to enter under Immigration Rules Appendix Victim of Domestic Abuse , being victims of transnational marriage abandonment.

-Class T – persons who have limited leave to enter or limited leave to remain and who, after making a change of conditions application, have had their no recourse to public funds condition lifted by the Home Office, and who do not fall within class G (those granted leave on human rights grounds who are already eligible) or class L (those granted leave under Appendix Hong Kong British National (Overseas)).
+•Class T – persons who have limited leave to enter or limited leave to remain and who, after making a change of conditions application, have had their no recourse to public funds condition lifted by the Home Office, and who do not fall within class G (those granted leave on human rights grounds who are already eligible) or class L (those granted leave under Appendix Hong Kong British National (Overseas)).

 Equivalent provision has been made for those eligible for an allocation of housing accommodation.